Ducks in Florida

 - Mallard (limit: 4) The male has a grey body and an iridescent green head while the female and juvenile have a mottled brown body.

 - Green-winged teal (limit: 2) This duck has a brown body with a small yellowish tail stripe, and an iridescent green patch with a white stripe on its wings.

 - Blue-winged teal (limit: 2) A small duck, has a brown or grey body and large light blue patches located on the front of its wings.
 Males of this species have a white crescent face.

 - Wood duck (limit: 3) This is a colorful medium-sized duck with a crest on its head, white patches in the face and neck, and a long tail.

-- Mottled duck (limit: 1) It has a dark brown body while its neck and head are light brown.
+- Mottled duck (limit: 1) It has a dark brown body while its neck and head are light browns.
 It has white underwing linings.

 - Greater and Lesser Scaup (limit: 2) These two species have a round head but the Lesser Scaup has a slight bump at the back of its head.
 Males of both species have a black chest, head, and rear ends while the females are dull brown.